-A long, picturesque road tripOpens in a new tab. is all we need for an extended weekend getaway.
+A long, picturesque road trip is all we need for an extended weekend getaway.
 The empty roads, coffee breaks, and isolated countryside can be a welcome change from our usually busy lives.
 However, road trips are also surprisingly tiring – why is that?

 Road trips are tiring due to the extra energy expenditure.
 During a road trip, your brain is constantly on alert, even as a passenger, increasing mental fatigue.
 Your brain also causes your muscles to subconsciously tense to adjust to the changes in speed or direction.